Otumian-empire/swift-python-practicals/ex21/mathsmodule.md

 # mathsmodule

-Swyft-python-practical, ex21.
+Swift-python-practical, ex21.

 ## Developer

-- alias: otumian-empire
+- alias: Otumian-empire
 - email: popecan@gmail.com
 - github: otumian-empire@github.com

 ## What the module is about

-This is a simple arithmatic scripts that performs addition, subtraction, multiplication and divsion.
+This is a simple arithmetic scripts that performs addition, subtraction, multiplication and division.

 ## How to use the module